Sage563/SENDUNE-ARCHINSTALLER/README.md

 Security note: the updater runs installer code as root by default.
 Only point it at trusted repositories.
 Consider adding GPG/SHA verification or running the installer with reduced privileges.

-## 🧪 Test feature repo (included)

-For development and testing there's a `test_feature_repo/` in this workspace with a minimal example:

-- `test_feature_repo/install_features.py` - example Python installer that reads `manifest.json` and applies features in an idempotent way.
-- `test_feature_repo/manifest.json` - example manifest listing packages, files and scripts.
-- `test_feature_repo/features/add-widgets.sh` - a small feature script (creates a marker file under `/tmp` for testing).
-- `test_feature_repo/files/etc/sample.conf` - an example file copied by the installer.
-- `scripts/package_test_repo.sh` - helper to create a tar.gz archive that mimics GitHub's auto-generated archive layout.

 ### Quick local test